thecarpetjasp/passfind/README.md

 To get started, head on over to [breachdirectory.org](https://breachdirectory.org) and input the target email to receive your censored passwords and their encrypted SHA-1 hashes.
 That's all PASSCRACK needs!
 Just input the censored password you wish to crack, followed by it's SHA-1 hash and let PASSCRACK do it's job.

 We highly recommend using [weleakinfo.to](https://weleakinfo.to) if censored characters exceed more than 4 characters long.
-Unless you have the computing power and the storage to execute such a big task, then PASSCRACK will give you the choice to do so.
+Unless you have the computing power and the storage capacity to execute such a big task, then PASSCRACK will give you the choice to do so.
 However, [weleakinfo.to](https://weleakinfo.to) display the same censored passwords in exact same order, except they always only censor the last 4 characters.
 This will obviously cut out a huge amount of time and resources attempting to create such large dictionaries so it is always recommended for the best user experience.
 Please always use the hash provided to you by [breachdirectory.org](https://breachdirectory.org).

 #